Ruth Gruber: Special Assistant to the Secretary of the Interior

 During World War II, Secretary of the Interior Harold L. Ickes appointed Gruber as his Special Assistant.
 In this role, she carried out a study on the prospects of Alaska for homesteading G.I.s after the war.
 In 1944, she was assigned a secret mission to Europe to bring one thousand Jewish refugees and wounded American soldiers from Italy to the US.
 Ickes made her "a simulated general" so in case the military aircraft she flew in was shot down and she was caught by the Nazis, she would be kept alive according to the Geneva Convention.
-Throughout the voyage, the Army troop transport Henry Gibbins was hunted by Nazi seaplanes and U-boats.
+Throughout the voyage, the Army troop transport USNS Henry Gibbins was hunted by Nazi seaplanes and U-boats.
 Gruber's book Haven: The Dramatic Story of 1000 World War II Refugees and How They Came to America was based on case histories she recorded as she interviewed the refugees.

 Since the U.S. Congress refused to lift the quota on Jewish immigration to the United States from Europe, President Roosevelt acted by executive authority and invited the group of one thousand to visit America.
 The refugees were to be guests of the president and upon arriving in New York, they were transferred to Fort Ontario Emergency Refugee Shelter, formerly a decommissioned Army training base in Oswego, New York, and locked behind a chain link fence with barbed wire.
 While U.S. government agencies argued about whether they should be allowed to stay or, at some point, be deported to Europe, Gruber lobbied to keep them through the end of the war.
 It was not until January 1946 that the decision was made to allow them to apply for American residency.
 This was the only attempt by the United States to shelter Jewish refugees during the war.

+The Safe Haven Museum and Education Center was set up in Oswego, New York dedicated to keeping alive the stories of the 982 refugees from World War II who were allowed into the United States as "guests" of President Franklin D. Roosevelt.